 Yosemite’s giant sequoias are an awe-inspiring symbol of the park’s wild beauty and history.
 While scientists have learned much about these majestic trees, little is known about the factors that affect young sequoia seedlings and saplings.

-Partnering with Yosemite National Park, Student Conservation Association, and University of California, Merced.
+Completed in partnership with Yosemite National Park, Student Conservation Association, and University of California, Merced.